Are you looking for nice tweets to post on Twitter?

 Tweets about Twitter are some of the most successful, effective tweets you'll see in your stream.

-If you are in the Post Planner app, you'll have no shortage of trivia to tweets.
+If you're using Post Planner, you'll have no shortage of trivia to tweets.

-Just click on Status Ideas -- then click on Trivia.
+Just click on "Conversation Starters," then click on "Trivia."

 Did you know slugs have 4 noses?